rclone/rclone/docs/content/bisync.md

 _carefully_ review what changes will be made before running the `--resync` without `--dry-run`.

-Most of these events come up due to a error status from an internal call.
+Most of these events come up due to an error status from an internal call.
 On such a critical error the `{...}.path1.lst` and `{...}.path2.lst` listing files are renamed to extension `.lst-err`, which blocks any future bisync runs (since the normal `.lst` files are not found).